ivmartel/dwv/resources/doc/tutorials/user-stories.md

 The user can change the image opacity via specific interaction on the image `<canvas>`:
  * `left click drag` or `one touch drag` to change the opacity.

-#### DWV-URS-UI-050 Image filtering
+#### DWV-URS-UI-050 Image thresholding
+The user can filter the input image using a thresholding filter.

+#### DWV-URS-UI-051 Image contrast enhancement
+The user can filter the input image using a contrast enhancement filter.

+#### DWV-URS-UI-052 Image contour extraction
-The user can filter the input image using thresholding, contrast enhancement and contour extraction filters.
+The user can filter the input image using a contour extraction filter.

 ### Draw